NethServer/docs/administrator-manual/en/accounts.rst

 The :guilabel:`NetBIOS domain name` (also known as "domain short name", "NT domain name") is the alternative Active Directory domain identifier, compatible with older clients.
-See also :ref:`network-access`.
+See also :ref:`smb-access-section`.

 The :guilabel:`Domain Controller IP address` field must be filled with the **additional IP address** explained above.